obrhubr/notion-to-jekyll/README.md

 This script was written for my blog [obrhubr.org](https://obrhubr.org).
 I use a Github Action that runs daily which downloads the posts from Notion and updates my Github Pages site.

+It only downloads a post if it has been updated since it has been last downloaded.

 In order for this to work you will need to have a database in your Notion which contains the following attributes: (be careful, these are case-sensitive)
  - `Tags` (Multi-Select)
  - `Blog` (Multi-Select with either `Preview` or `Publish`)